hyperledger-archives/composer/site/jekylldocs/start/getting-started-playground.md

 *   Docker Engine 1.12.3 or greater

-    Test that Docker Engine is installed by running the following command:
+    Test that Docker Engine is installed by running the following command in your terminal or command prompt:

     ```
+    docker -v
+    ```

+    You should see the following output in your terminal or command prompt:

+    ```
     $ docker -v
     Docker version 1.13.0, build 49bf474
     ```

-    If not, follow the official instructions for installing Docker Engine: [Install Docker Engine] (https://docs.docker.com/engine/installation/)
+    Verify that no errors occurred, and the version is greater than or equal to 1.12.3.
+If not, then follow the official instructions for installing Docker Engine: [Install Docker Engine] (https://docs.docker.com/engine/installation/)

 *   Docker Compose 1.8 or greater

-    Test that Docker Compose is installed by running the following command:
+    Test that Docker Compose is installed by running the following command in your terminal or command prompt:

     ```
+    docker-compose -v
+    ```

+    You should see the following output in your terminal or command prompt:

+    ```
     $ docker-compose -v
     docker-compose version 1.10.0, build 4bd6f1a
     ```

+    Verify that no errors occurred, and the version is greater than or equal to 1.8.
+If not, then follow the official instructions for installing Docker Compose: [Install Docker Compose](https://docs.docker.com/compose/install/)

 # Installation